wombleton/words/welcome-home.md

 Em      D/F#        G
 And the world is so weary in war
 Amin        G/B           D
-Maybe we’ll find that new way
+Maybe we'll find that new way

 (Chorus)
 C       G        D              C